pojntfx/networked-linux-memsync/docs/main.md

 ### Connection Pooling with gRPC

-While the dudirekta RPC implementation serves as a good reference implementation of how RPC backends work, it has issues with scalability, as is evident from the results section.
+While the dudirekta RPC implementation serves as a good reference implementation of how RPC backends work, it has issues with scalability (see figure \ref{rpc-rttvar-1}).
 This is mostly the case because of it's JSONL-based wire format, which, while simply and easy to analyize, is quite slow to marshal and unmarshal.
 The bi-directional RPCs do also come at a cost, since they prevent an effective use of connection pooling; since a client `dial`ing the server multiple times would mean that server could not reference multiple client connections as one composite client, it would not be able to differentiate two client connections from two separate clients.
 While implementing a future pooling mechanism based on a client ID is possible in the future, bi-directional RPCs can also be completely avoided entirely by implementing the pull- instead of push-based pre-copy solution described earlier where the destination host keeps track of the pull progress, effectively making unary RPC support the only requirement for a RPC framework.

 Thanks to this narrower scope of requirements, alternative RPC frameworks can be used that do not have this limitation to their scalability.
 One such popular framework is gRPC, a high-performance system based on protocol buffers which is based on code generation and protocol buffers instead of reflection and JSONL.
 Thanks to it's support for unary RPCs, this protocol also supports connection pooling (which removes Dudirekta's main bottleneck) and is available in more language ecosystems (whereas Dudirekta currently only supports Go and TypeScript), making it possible to port the mount and migration APIs to other languages with wire protocol compatibility in the future.
 In order to implement the backend and seeder APIs for gRPC, they are defined in the `proto3` DSL: